Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 - Added a new setting to hide the country field in the manual checkout form.
 - Added an optional phone number field to the manual checkout form.
 - New tax and tax by region feature added.
+- Product thumbnail is now optional in 'wpsc_display_product' shortcode.

 = 5.1.4 =
 - Refactored Cart ID handling for improved security.